Athmallik State

-Athmallik State (ଆଠମଲ୍ଲିକ) was a princely states of India during the period of the British Raj.
-It Came under the Eastern States Agency.The state was a former jagir recognized as a state in 1874 and had its capital in Kaintaragarh near the town of Athmallik. located in the present-day Angul district of Odisha.
+Athmallik State (ଆଠମଲ୍ଲିକ) was a princely state of India during the period of the British Raj.
+It Came under the Eastern States Agency.The state was a former jagir recognized as a state in 1874 and had its capital in Kaintragarh near the town of Athmallik. located in the present-day Angul district of Odisha.
 It had an area of 1,890 square kilometres (730 sq mi) and a population of 64,276 and with an average annual revenue of Rs.2,17,000 at the colonial period.

 History

-Athmallik was initially an estate (jagir) which was recognized as a princely state in 1874.
+The Princely State of Athmallik was a part of the ex-state of Baudh until the 18th century and was recognized as a separate princely state in 1874.
 Athmallik was one of the 26 feudatory states of Odisha.
-Kaintaragarh was the capital of Athmallik State, being carved out of the erstwhile Baudh ex-feudatory state.
+Kaintragarh was the capital of Athmallik State.

-In the 11th century, it became a separate princely state, established by King Pratap Deo, a scion of the Kadamba Dynasty.
+Earlier the region was called Domgarh, as a Dom tribe king ruled it.
+The history of princely states reveals that the royal dynasty of Athmallik evolved from the glorious "Kadamba Dynasty".
+They are the collateral branch of the Bonai Royal Family.
+This Kadamba Dynasty is symbolised with a Kadamba flower upon which an umbrella and two swords are embedded.
+The presiding deity of this Dynasty and region is “Maa Maheswari".

+It is told that in 11th Century AD Pratap Deo, a prince from Jaipur Royal Dynasty came to visit Jagannath temple in Puri and later occupied Domgarh after defeating a Dom Tribe King and established this State and declared himself as king of this area.
 Pratap Deo was said to have found a Honda (Metal Vessel) which was considered to be lucky enough, after which the territory was then named as "Hondapa".

-In the course of time, one of the chiefs divided the ex-state into eight divisions and placed one sub-chief called "Mallik"in each division with a view of suppressing the unruly tribes; on this basis the kingdom changed its name from "Hondapa" to "Athmallik".